ory/hydra/UPGRADE.md

 `hydra.NewOAuth2Api()` is now `hydra.NewAdminApi()` and `hydra.NewPublicApi()` - depending on which endpoints you need
 to interact with.

-#### Refresh Token Expiry

-All refresh tokens issued with this release will expire after 30 days of non-use.
-This behaviour can be modified using the `REFRESH_TOKEN_LIFESPAN` environment variable.
-By setting `REFRESH_TOKEN_LIFESPAN=-1`, refresh tokens are set to never expire, which is the previous behaviour.

-Tokens issued before this change will still be valid forever.

-We discourage setting `REFRESH_TOKEN_LIFESPAN=-1` as it might clog the database with tokens that will never be used again.
-In high-scale systems, `REFRESH_TOKEN_LIFESPAN` should be set to something like 15 or 30 days.

 #### JSON Web Token formatted Access Token data

 Previously, extra fields coming from `session.access_token` where directly embedded in the OAuth 2.0 Access Token when